blstjohnson/azure-devops-mcp/docs/TESTING_REMAINING_WORK.md

-# Azure DevOps MCP Testing Tools - Remaining Work Plan
+# Azure DevOps MCP Testing Tools - Implementation Complete

 ## Executive Summary

-This document outlines the remaining work for Phase 3+ of the Azure DevOps MCP testing tools implementation. **Phase 1 and Phase 2 have been successfully completed** with 21 comprehensive testing tools implemented across 4 modules.
-This plan details the advanced analytics and reporting capabilities to be implemented in future phases.
+This document reports the successful completion of all planned phases for the Azure DevOps MCP testing tools implementation. **Phase 1, Phase 2, and Phase 3 have been successfully completed** with 30 comprehensive testing tools implemented across 6 modules, providing a complete testing intelligence platform with advanced analytics and reporting capabilities.

 ## Current Status Recap